TylerBarnes/gatsby-plugin-transition-link/readme.md

 TransitionLink provides a simple api for describing expressive transitions between pages in [Gatsbyjs](https://www.gatsbyjs.org/).

-- trigger functions, access dom nodes, set state, and set delays on page exit & entry using `<TransitionLink />`
+- Create function or state based transitions with `<TransitionLink />`
-- Access transition state and status using `<TransitionState />` or directly from your page/template props
+- Access transition state and status with `<TransitionState />` or in your page/template props
-- display animation content above your site with `<TransitionPortal />`
+- Display animation content above your pages with `<TransitionPortal />`
-- use default transitions with `<AniLink />`
+- Use default transitions with `<AniLink />`
   - Fade
   - Swipe
   - Cover